gavinmcfarland/plugma/README_NEW.md

 }
 ``` -->

-## Install
+### Installing globally

-To install the CLI globally.
+If you'd prefer to use the CLI globally you can install it using the following.

 ```
 npm install plugma -g